-Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around the World in 80 Days’ Dies At 98
+Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around The World In 80 Days’ Dies At 98

 — Fox News (@FoxNews) April 30, 2018

-Michael’s first solo run as a director was the film titled Waterfront released in 1950.
-Many speculated the reason Waterfront was not a successful run wasn’t because it was Anderson’s first solo run as a director, but because he was given such poor material to be the director of.
+Michael’s first solo run as a director was the film titled Waterfront in 1950.
+Many speculated the reason Waterfront was not successful wasn’t because it was Anderson’s first solo run as a director, but because he was given such poor material to begin with.
 Other films Anderson directed included:

 - Yangtse Incident (1957)